How Can We Help You?

 Safe margin is an industry term that refers to the section 1/8" (0.125") between the center of your label and the label outline.
 This “safe zone” is a buffer that ensures the critical elements of your design are included on your printed label, even if printer shifting occurs.
 You should leave text, important graphics, and logos out of this section whenever possible.
 You can turn on safe zone guidelines in Maestro Label Designer to use this feature when designing.

-Click "Learn More" below for further explanation.Was this answer helpful?
+Click "Learn More" below for further explanation or visit our Label Terminology Glossary.Was this answer helpful?
 305

 What's a non-printable margin?